Peter-Hogg/SLAP2_Utils/README.md

 ## Features
 - **Reading SLAP2 Binary Files**: Convert SLAP2 proprietary binary data into accessible formats for Python.
 - **Metadata Parsing**: Extract and utilize metadata associated with SLAP2 data files.
-- **Data Manipulation**: Tools to manipulate and process data points read from the binary file
+- **Data Manipulation**: Tools to manipulate and process data points read from the binary file.
-- **Trace Extraction**: Tools to extract and generate traces from ROIs imaged in integrated scan mode
+- **Trace Extraction**: Tools to extract and generate traces from ROIs imaged in integrated scan mode.
+- **MatLab-based Visual Stimulus**: Different kinds of visual stimulus, from checkers, moving bars, to visual stimulus utilized by the Allen Institute, ready to be imported for a SLAP2-related experiment.
+- **Motion Corrections**: GPU-based tools that allows calculation of motion drifts, with x, y, z changes applied directly on the ROI inside the SLAP2 software (work in progress).

 ## Technologies Used
 - Python 3.x
 - NumPy